10 Things You Should Never Buy With a Credit Card

 College tuition is expensive — it might even outweigh the cost of living, depending on where you live.
 Broke college students often find it tempting and convenient to pay tuition with a credit card, but resist the urge.

 Unless you have a steady paycheck to rely on, you might not be able to pay your credit card bill off before you incur interest.
-Plus, many schools tack on a convenience fee of 2 to 3 percent for charging the payment.
+Plus, many schools tack on a convenience fee of 2%-3% for charging the payment.

 The bottom line is that it’s not worth it to pay tuition with a credit card, even if you’re having trouble making your tuition payments on time.
 Talk to someone in your school’s financial aid office for information about low-interest student loans, grants, scholarships or work-study programs that might be available to help pay your education costs.